XmirrorSecurity/OpenSCA-cli/.github/README.md

 1. Download the appropriate executable file according to your system architecture from [release](https://github.com/XmirrorSecurity/OpenSCA-cli/releases).

-2. Or download the source code and compile (go 1.11 and above is needed)
+2. Or download the source code and compile (go 1.18 and above is needed)

    ```
    git clone https://github.com/XmirrorSecurity/OpenSCA-cli.git opensca
    cd opensca
+   go work init cli analyzer util
-   go build -o opensca-cli cmd/opensca-cli/main.go
+   go build -o opensca-cli cli
    ```

    The default option is to generate the program of the current system architecture.
 If you want to try it for other system architectures, you can set the following environment variables before compiling.